cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 ```

 !!!
 Important
-    Make sure you modify the example above with a unique name as well as the
+    Ensure you modify the example above with a unique name, as well as the
-    correct cluster's namespace and labels (we are using `cluster-example`).
+    correct cluster's namespace and labels (e.g., `cluster-example`).

 !!!
 Important
-    Label `postgresql`, used in previous versions of this document, is deprecated
+    The `postgresql` label, used in previous versions of this document, is deprecated
     and will be removed in the future.
-Please use the label `cnpg.io/cluster`
+Please use the `cnpg.io/cluster` label
     instead to select the instances.

 ### Enabling TLS on the Metrics Port

-To enable TLS communication on the metrics port, configure the `spec.monitoring.tls.enable`
+To enable TLS communication on the metrics port, configure the `.spec.monitoring.tls.enable`
 setting to `true`.
 This setup ensures that the metrics exporter uses the same
 server certificates as PostgreSQL to secure communication on port 5432.

 !!! important
-    Changing the `spec.monitoring.tls.enable` setting will trigger a rolling restart of the cluster.
+    Changing the `.spec.monitoring.tls.enable` setting will trigger a rolling restart of the Cluster.

-A `PodMonitor` that correctly points to the cluster can be automatically created by the operator by setting
-`.spec.monitoring.enablePodMonitor` to `true` in the cluster resource itself (default: `false`).
+If the `PodMonitor` is managed by the operator (`.spec.monitoring.enablePodMonitor` set to `true`),
+it will automatically contain the necessary configurations to access the metrics via TLS.

-To deploy a `PodMonitor` for a specific cluster manually, define it as follows and adjust as needed:
+To manually deploy a `PodMonitor` suitable for reading metrics via TLS, define it as follows and
+adjust as needed:

 ```yaml
 apiVersion: monitoring.coreos.com/v1